stacykeago/Tata-Motors-Stock-Price-Prediction/README.md

 # Tata-Motors-Stock-Price-Prediction

+Loading the data
+Preprocessing the data
+Explore features or charecteristics for stock price prediction Develop prediction models
+Evaluate and refine prediction models

 1. Define the question
 There has been an increase of more than 10 per cent in the stock price of Tata Motors.
 This has resulted in more attention to Tata Group stocks from all over India.
 But again today, we are witnessing a fall in the prices of Tata Motors’ shares, which can be a negative signal for investors.  we want to learn how to analyze and predict the Tata Motors stock price